Repositories

 Click 'Next' below to learn about each repository option.

-Repository (Premium) – Hosted and managed directly by Pckgr for reliability and control.
+Repository – Hosted and managed directly by Pckgr for reliability and control for your Windows applications.

 Repository – Uses Installomator to deploy Mac applications through Intune.